Hikuleo (wrestler): Personal life

-A second generation professional wrestler, Koloamatangi is the nephew and adopted son of professional wrestler Haku and his wife Dorothy Koloamatangi.
-He has a half-brother, Tama Tonga, and is the cousin and adopted brother of Tanga Loa and Vika.
-He is also the adopted cousin of Bad Luck Fale.
+A second generation professional wrestler, Fifita is the nephew and adopted son of professional wrestler Tonga Fifita (known as Haku and Meng) and his wife Dorothy Koloamatangi.
+He has a half-brother, Alipate Leone who is also a professional wrestler best known as name Tama Tonga, and is the cousin and adopted brother of fellow professional wrestler Tevita (who is best known under the name Tanga Loa), and Vika Fifita.
+He is also the cousin by adoption of Simi Taitoko ("Toks") Fale, who is also a professional wrestler best known under the name Bad Luck Fale.